10 Major Ports In Brazil

 Gross Cargo Tonnage: Approx. 5 million tonnes

-Situated on the All Saints Bay in Salvador city of Bahia state, the Port of Salvador is a seaport in Brazil.
+The Port of Salvador is a seaport in Brazil, situated on All Saints Bay in Salvador city of Bahia state.
 It lies at the eastern part of the entrance of Todos os Santos Bay from the Atlantic Ocean.
-The port was constructed in order to manage and distribute cargo around the state.
+The port was constructed to manage and distribute cargo around the state.

-Porto de Salvador 2007 cargo tonnage constituted around 2.6 million tons of ocean-going cargo alongside 0.53 tons of internal cargo.
-It has 12 berths intended for general cargo, with one specializing in containers and one for Ro-Ro.
+Porto de Salvador’s 2007 cargo tonnage consisted of around 2.6 million tons of ocean-going cargo alongside 0.53 tons of internal cargo.
+It has 12 berths intended for general cargo, one of which specializes in containers and one for Ro-Ro.

 The Port of Salvador is set to be established in the 16th century and took years to become as developed as it is today.
 Its economic and population growth became significant around the 1940s.